timcassell/ProtoPromise/README.md

 ## Advanced

+### Special Exceptions

+Normally, an `Exception` thrown in an `onResolved` or `onRejected` callback will reject the promise with that exception.
+There are, however, a few special exceptions that can be thrown to produce different behaviour:

+#### Rethrow

+`throw Promise.Rethrow` can be used if you want to do something if a rejection occurs, but not suppress that rejection.
+Throwing `Promise.Rethrow` will rethrow that rejection, preserving its stacktrace (if applicable).
+This works just like `throw;` in synchronous catch clauses.
+This is only valid when used in `onRejected` callbacks.
+If accessed in other contexts, it will throw an `InvalidOperationException`.

+#### RejectException

+`throw Promise.RejectException(reason)` can be used to reject the promise with a reason that is not an `Exception`.
+If reason is an `Exception`, you can just throw that reason directly.
+This is only valid when used in `onResolved`, `onRejected`, or `onComplete` callbacks.
+If accessed in other contexts, it will throw an `InvalidOperationException`.

+#### CancelException

+`throw Promise.CancelException(reason)` can be used to cancel the promise with any reason, or `throw Promise.CancelException()` to cancel the promise without a reason.
+You can also throw an `OperationCanceledException`, which is equivalent to `Promise.CancelException()`. `Promise.CancelException` functions are only valid when used in `onResolved`, `onRejected`, or `onComplete` callbacks.
+If accessed in other contexts, it will throw an `InvalidOperationException`.

 ### Error Retries

 What I especially love above this system is you can implement retries through a technique I call "Asynchronous Recursion":